What are cookies?

 We sometimes embed photos, videos and social media widgets from third parties such as YouTube (subsidiary of Google) and Facebook.
 We also use analytics tools including Google Analytics to better understand how people use our site and help us to improve our service for you.

 As a result, when you use our site, you may be presented with cookies hosted by these third parties.
-We do not control the dissemination of third party cookies, we only give those organisation an element of control over our site – enough for them to provide you with cookies via us.
+We do not control the dissemination of third party cookies, we only give those organisations an element of control over our site – enough for them to provide you with cookies via us.

 You should check relevant third party websites for more information about their cookies.